ghivert/redraw/README.md

 > launching into Redraw, you should take a look at Lustre, it provides a
 > user-friendly, awesome experience right out-of-the-box for every gleamlins!
 >
-> As a bonus, Lustre is homomorphic, i.e. it can be used as well on client and
+> As a bonus, Lustre is isomorphic, i.e. it can be used as well on client and on
-> on server with the same codebase!
+> server with the same codebase!
 >
 > Redraw assumes you have minimal knowledge on frontend development, and will
 > neither try to ease your learning curve nor simplify and hide the frontend